onewaterdrop/trans-new/README.md

 Everyone is free to create task, work and idea and share, assign and reassgin to others.
 Characteristics: Virtual team, self-driven, self-management, experience-gaining.
 Team and work management.
+6. What can I get.
+Not only experience but hands on skills.